Monday, September 23, 2013

 Pretzel Story

-*The original Oktoberfest is instead a Septemberfest for the beer-drinking always starts way in September and already ends the first weekend in October.
-In 2013 the starting date is September 21, and the ending is October 6.
-This year die Maß - in principle, one liter but generally insufficiently filled (schlecht eingeschenkt) - costs a record 9.85 euros.
+*The original Oktoberfest is instead a Septemberfest, for the beer-drinking always starts way in September and already ends the first weekend in October.
+In 2013, the starting date is September 21, and the ending date is October 6.
+This year, the Maß - in principle, one liter but generally insufficiently filled (schlecht eingeschenkt) - costs a record 9.85 euros.

-With 1.5 to 4% the Brezn contains less fat than the Brezel with 4 to 8%.
+With 1.5 to 4% fat, the Brezn contains less fat than the Brezel, which has 4 to 8%.
 The decisive argument however is their different shape: Während bei schwäbischen Brezeln der Ansatz der Ärmchen sehr tief liegt und dadurch der obige Bogen als Bauch bezeichnet werden kann, sitzt er bei den typischen bayrischen Brezn deutlich höher (While in the case of the Swabian Brezel the attachment of the little arms is extremely low and the arc above may be described a belly the little arms of the Bavarian Brezn are significantly higher).

 Bavarian Brezn with highly attached arms (©Wikipedia)